 The volcanic eruption

-When I say that we finally got a volcanic eruption, then I don't mean that we wanted a volcanic eruption in this location so close to the international airport, but the earthquakes were just so frequent that they were making many of us seasick and scaring the living daylight out of us.
+When I say we finally got a volcanic eruption, I don't mean we wanted one in this location so close to the international airport.

-Hot lava flow beneath the lava
+Hot lava flows beneath the lava

-Then the geologists started telling us that we might be facing a volcanic eruption!
-We didn't know what was going on as we have never experienced volcanic eruptions in this part of Iceland in our lifetime i.e., although we are well aware that there are many volcanos and lava fields on the Reykjanesskagi peninsula.
+We didn't know what was going on, as we had never experienced volcanic eruptions in this part of Iceland in our lifetime.

 The volcanic eruption and the new lava field

-The geologists told us that magma was trying to find its way out, which would then most likely cause a volcanic eruption, where and when we didn't know.
-But when the magma would find an outlet then most of the earthquakes caused by it would stop.
-It was a bit nerve-racking waiting for the eruption and there were many speculations about where and when or if it would erupt.
+The geologists told us that magma was trying to find its way out, which would most likely cause a volcanic eruption, but we didn't know where or when.
+But when the magma would find an outlet, then most of the earthquakes caused by it would stop.

-Then, on a Friday night on the 19th of March, while we were watching the telly we saw on the live Icelandic show we were watching that a volcanic eruption had started - some 40 minutes earlier!
-We jumped from the sofa and panicked a bit - I guess that is just normal behaviour when you live close to a volcano.
-I cannot even begin to imagine though how the people of close-by Grindavík town felt.
+Then, on a Friday night on the 19th of March, while we were watching the telly, we saw on a live Icelandic show that a volcanic eruption had started - some 40 minutes earlier!
+We jumped from the sofa and panicked a bit, which I guess is just normal behaviour when you live close to a volcano.

 The new lava field is in the making